36 Hours in Llanelli

 It's hard to beat the view from Machynys, the Nicklaus designed modern links golf course where you can take in panoramas over the Gower Peninsula and the 18th hole with a resplendent afternoon tea or lunch before you; head for a cosy fireside table in the Brasserie in winter or the wraparound terrace in the summertime.

 Take a stroll

 There are plenty of places to stretch your legs while treating your eyes to stunning scenery.
-Sandy Water Park, formerly the site of a steelworks, is now a pretty and tranquil part of the Millennium Coastal Park.
-Pick up the Wales Coast Path in the Park and stroll between Burry Port for a stroll with an edible reward, look out for one of the many tempting cafes and restaurants with fantastic views along the Wales Coast Path, including Pwll Pavilion Café, Fresz, Y Bryngwyn, High Tide, Sospan and Flanagans.
+Sandy Water Park, formerly the site of steelworks, is now a pretty and tranquil part of the Millennium Coastal Park.
+Pick up the Wales Coast Path in the Park and stroll between Burry Port for a stroll with an edible reward, look out for one of the many tempting cafes and restaurants with fantastic views along the Wales Coast Path, including Pwll Pavilion Café, Fresz, Y Bryngwyn, High Tide and St. Elli's Bay.
 At the heart of the Millennium Coastal Park is the Discovery Centre, due to be transformed into a brand new dining destination, while continuing to offer tourist information and services: watch this space.

 A lush lunch

 Relative newcomer to Llanelli, Marzano’s Caffe Bar has become a local favourite on Friday nights for its tapas evenings and is just as well-loved at lunchtime, when you can tuck into wonderful food in a casual, friendly setting.